M. Frampton Gwynette, MD

 Dr. Gwynette joined MUSC’s Department of Psychiatry and Behavioral Sciences Faculty in 2006.
 He is the Founder and Director of Project Rex, a social skills training program that has served hundreds of patients with Autism and their families throughout the state since 2008.
 Dr. Gwynette is also the Director of the General Psychiatry Clinic within the Department’s Community and Public Safety Psychiatry Division.
 In this role, Dr. Gwynette has administrative, teaching and supervisory roles working alongside third and fourth-year psychiatry residents, clinical faculty, and support staff.

-In 2014, Dr. Gwynette was appointed to the American Academy of Child and Adolescent Psychiatry (AACAP) Autism Spectrum Disorder and Intellectual Disability Committee.
-He also serves in several other leadership positions in the state, including the Executive Council of the American Psychiatric Association’s South Carolina Branch and as the Vice Chair of the Board of the Lowcountry Autism Consortium.
+Dr. Gwynette has served on the American Academy of Child and Adolescent Psychiatry (AACAP) Autism Spectrum Disorder and Intellectual Disability Committee since 2014.
+He also serves in several other leadership positions in the state, including the Executive Council of the American Psychiatric Association’s South Carolina Branch and as the current President of the South Carolina Chapter of the American Academy of Child and Adolescent Psychiatry.